New WWE SummerSlam Match Revealed

-The former 3MB partners have been feuding on RAW for several weeks now.
-McIntyre defeated Mahal in singles action on the July 5 RAW, by disqualification.
-Since then the two have gone back & forth, and McIntyre has picked up a 2-on-1 Handicap Match win over Mahal’s muscle, Veer and Shanky.
+Marie and Doudrop have feuded with Bliss, and Lilly, for a few weeks now.
+After Bliss defeated Doudrop last week, tonight’s show featured a segment where Doudrop apologized to Eva and blamed the loss on Lilly.
+Eva sent Doudrop to snatch Lilly from Bliss in another backstage segment.
+Doudrop went to Alexa’s Playground and snatched Lilly from Bliss’ hands, but Bliss said she shouldn’t do that.
+Doudrop then looked down at Lilly and handed her right back to Bliss.
+Bliss laughed as Doudrop walked off to end the segment.

+Eva said she’s going to take care of the Bliss problem at SummerSlam, while Bliss has promised to put an end to the Eva-Lution at the pay-per-view.

-WWE SummerSlam takes place on Saturday, August 21 from Allegiant Stadium in Las Vegas, Nevada.
-Below is the updated confirmed card:
+WWE SummerSlam takes place this Saturday, August 21 from Allegiant Stadium in Las Vegas, Nevada.
+Below is the updated confirmed card, along with a few related shots from RAW:

 WWE Universal Title Match